wzacs1/BioinfWorkshop/Workthroughs/Part2-1_SRAPull_16SseqProcessQiiime2.md

 ls table*
 ```

 So, what happened here?
-This wildcard matched *zero or more* of anything (except linebreaks usually).
+This wildcard matched *zero or more* of anything (except line breaks usually).
 It's sort of the biggest catch-all wildcard; it will match alphanumeric characters or spaces or symbols.
-Commands in linux (such as ls) are a bit limited in what they can interpret easily like this because a lot of the special characters in pattern matching are already in use.
-For example the `.` in regex will normally matches *exactly one* of anything, but used naturally is all over in filename.
-So, we'll actually use the grep command to illustrate further regex, but first let's see how you can also use ranges to get filenames:
+Commands in linux (such as `ls`) are a bit limited in what they can interpret easily like this because a lot of the special characters in pattern matching are already in use.
+For example the `.` in regex will normally matches *exactly one* of anything, but used naturally is all over in filenames.
+So, we'll actually use the `grep` command to illustrate further regex, but first let's see how you can also use ranges to get filenames:

 ```bash
 ls read[1-2].fastq